GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Common Terms Definition Viewpoint supports the definition of applicable terms ... [tbd] ...
+The Common Terms Definition Viewpoint supports the definition of applicable terms used in standards or defined during the systems engineering activities.

 Representation:

-A table format listing  terms ...[tbd].
+A table format listing terms included in glossaries, or standards if applicable.

-A table format listing abbreviations and relationship to standards if applicable... [tbd].
+A table format listing abbreviations included in glossaries, orstandards if applicable.

 ## SAF_C7_PRND_Table